 Elevation: 4,432 ft

 This Snake River Plain feature is amazingly unknown to most Idahoans.
-While the butte has only 157 feet of prominence its massive crater is the largest I have visited in Idaho and dwarfs anything at Craters of the Moon National Monument.
+While Crater Butte has only 157 feet of prominence, its massive crater is the largest I have visited in Idaho and dwarfs anything at Craters of the Moon National Monument.
 There are no signs pointing out the feature.
-Crater Butte is located east of Shoshone and north of Dietrich, Idaho.
+Crater Butte is located east of Shoshone, Idaho and north of Dietrich, Idaho.
+USGS Dietrich Butte